jkaba/Hockey/README.md

 This repo will be the home to Hockey projects which I have done.
 This ReadMe will be updated as files get uploaded.

+Hockey_Reference_Simple_Scraper.R
+- This is a simple scraper which scrapes game summaries / box scores for specified seasons from hockeyreference.com

 Intro to Hockey Analysis 1.R
 - Creating data frames for the top 5 point scorers, and the 3 goaltenders who played on the 2017-18 Canucks